-The Company's Corporate Governance Guidelines specify that the Chairman of the Board will be an independent Director, unless the Board determines that a different structure would better serve the best interests of the shareholders, in which case, the Board will disclose in the Company's proxy statement the reasons for a different arrangement and appoint an independent Director as Lead Director with duties and responsibilities detailed in the Corporate Governance Guidelines.
-For the reasons discussed in last year's proxy, the Board determined that the interests of shareholders would be best served by naming Mr. Iger as Chairman upon the retirement of
+The Company's Corporate Governance Guidelines specify that the Chairman of the Board shall in the normal course be an independent Director, unless the Board determines that, in light of the circumstances then present when any such decision is made, a different structure would better serve the best interests of the shareholders.
+The Guidelines also provide that the Board will disclose in each proxy statement the reasons for a different arrangement and appoint an independent Director as Lead Director with duties and responsibilities detailed in the Corporate Governance Guidelines.

-John Pepper as Chairman, effective March 13, 2012 and through June 30, 2016, the end of the new employment agreement entered into with Mr. Iger in October, 2012.
-Under that agreement, Mr. Iger was to serve as Chairman and Chief Executive Officer through March 31, 2015, and then as Chairman through the remainder of the term.
-The Board concluded that extending Mr. Iger's employment contract in October 2012 and naming him as Chairman of the Board through the remainder of the term of his new employment agreement would put in place an effective plan for the future transition of leadership that would best serve the interests of the Company and its shareholders.
+Mr. Iger has served as Chairman since March of 2012, when he assumed that position upon the retirement of

-In making these judgments, the Board took into account its evaluation of Mr. Iger's performance as Chief Executive Officer and President, his very positive relationships with the other members of the Board of Directors and the strategic vision and perspective he would bring to the Chair position.
-The Board was uniformly of the view that Mr. Iger would provide excellent leadership of the Board in the performance of its duties.
+John Pepper who had previously served as Chairman.
+Under the employment agreement Mr. Iger entered at that time, he was to serve as Chief Executive Officer and Chairman through March of 2015, and then only as Chairman until June of 2016.
+In fiscal 2013, the Board extended Mr. Iger's tenure as Chief Executive Officer through June 2016.
+In making Mr. Iger Chairman, the Board determined that doing so would promote a number of important objectives: it would add a substantial strategic perspective to the Chair position and put in place an effective plan for the future transition of leadership while at the same time providing important continuity to Board leadership.
+In making these judgments, the Board took into account its evaluation of Mr. Iger's performance as Chief Executive Officer and President, his very positive relationships with the other members of the Board of Directors and the strategic vision and perspective he would bring to the position of Chairman.
+The Board was uniformly of the view that Mr. Iger would provide excellent leadership of the Board in the performance of its duties and that naming him as Chairman would serve the best interests of shareholders.